-Community Involvement & Planning / Rannpháirtíocht an Phobail & Pleanáil: … continue reading the full article “Tidy Towns Results 2014”
+Community Involvement & Planning / Rannpháirtíocht an Phobail & Pleanáil: [read more …] “Tidy Towns Results 2014”

 Here we share a further 45 images from both important occasions.
-We thank Patsy Corcoran and Mary Kelleher of Millstreet Tidy Towns Association for alerting us and for extending invitations to … continue reading the full article “International Celebration in Millstreet on Wednesday”
+We thank Patsy Corcoran and Mary Kelleher of Millstreet Tidy Towns Association for alerting us and for extending invitations to [read more …] “International Celebration in Millstreet on Wednesday”

-Let’s share one further group photograph of this inspirational evening helping to further enhance the beauty of our … continue reading the full article “International Dimension to Millstreet Tidy Towns Association 2014”
+Let’s share one further group photograph of this inspirational evening helping to further enhance the beauty of our [read more …] “International Dimension to Millstreet Tidy Towns Association 2014”

 Millstreet Tidy Towns

 We wish to thank everyone who so generously supported our recent church gate collection.